aws-samples/aws-modernization-with-trend-micro/content/40_Integrating_AWS_and_C1C/_index.md

 #### Log in to Trend Micro Cloud One and go to Conformity

-Upon signing into Trend Micro Cloud One, you’ll be prompted to select between the six security solutions in Trend Micro Cloud One platform.
+Upon signing into Trend Micro Cloud One, you’ll be prompted to select between the seven security solutions in Trend Micro Cloud One platform.
 Today, we will be using Conformity

 ![Integration1](/images/integration1.png)